idaholab/moose/modules/electromagnetics/doc/content/benchmarks/WaveguideEigenvalue.md

 !listing eigen_base.i

-In order to simulate the right case, the following command line arguments should applied to the input file at runtime:
+In order to simulate the right case, the following command line arguments should be applied to the input file at runtime:

 ### Rectangular